mtumilowicz/java12-fundamentals-collections-corner-cases-workshop/README.md

 * many comparators for sorting are inconsistent with equals
 * IdentityHashMap keys
   * membership determined by == , inconsistent with equals
+* Surprisingly easy to create comparators that are inconsistent with equals